 Pet Food and Livestock Feed Ingredients:

-Contact us if you're interested in local grass hay from the 2016 or 2017 growing seasons,
+Contact us if you're interested in local grass hay from the 2017 growing seasons,

 and we'll let you know what hay we have available.

-We will have Oberhasli and Saanen wethers available later in the year, along with weanling Tamworth piglets early in 2018.
+We will have Oberhasli and Saanen wethers available later in the year, along with weanling Tamworth piglets later in 2018.
 Contact us if you are interested.

 Our farming, gardening, and livestock books are always available via our website.
 We have an extensive Bookstore with dozens of book titles for topics including:

 ** Cattle Books, with information for either the aspiring beef or dairy producer.
 Whether you're just starting out or have been raising cattle awhile, you'll find books here that will show you something new.

 ** Draft Horse Books for the person who wants to learn how to put horses back to work on the farm or in the woods.
 Or perhaps simply enjoys reading about those who have.